 3. Asgard – Realm of the Aesir

 This realm is central to the universe.
-It floats in the skies high above Midgard and is the source of the Bifrost rainbow bridge that allows the gods instantaneous passage from their world to ours.
+Asgard is nestled in the branches of Yggdrasil high, above Midgard.
+It is from here the Bifrost rainbow bridge eminates, allowing the gods instantaneous passage from their world to ours.
 It is an amazingly rich land where all the gods have their great halls, bounded by a protective wall and ruled by law, order, and design.

 Odin is lord of this realm and rules over it with his queen Frigga.
 It is here that the glorious hall of Valhalla is to be found.
 Here half of those fallen in battle who are deemed worthy by Odin join the Einherjar to battle and feast until Ragnarok.
 The other half of the fallen dead pass instead to the heavenly world of Folkvangr and the hall of Sessrumnir, within the bounds of Asgard, and are ruled over by the beautiful war goddess Freya.